AabidMK/RealtyAI_Infosys_Internship_Aug2025/README.md

 Works seamlessly on both desktop and mobile browsers.

-📂 Recommended Folder Structure

-For clarity and better organization, arrange your project as follows 👇

 RealtyAI/
 ├── app.py                          # Your main Streamlit app (rename App.py to app.py)
 ├── requirements.txt                # List of all dependencies